The Downing Street Years: History

 Thatcher's close friend Woodrow Wyatt recounted in his diary on 3 February 1989 a conversation he had with Rupert Murdoch who wanted Thatcher to write her equivalent of Mikhail Gorbachev's Perestroika, explaining her philosophy and that John O'Sullivan could do all the "donkey work" for her.
 Wyatt countered this by stating that the chairman of the publishing house Collins had tried to get him to persuade Thatcher to publish her memoirs with Collins and Thatcher herself seemed favourable to this option.
 The next day Wyatt put Murdoch's idea to Thatcher but she claimed she did not have the time.

 On 29 November 1990, the day after Thatcher's resignation as Prime Minister, Wyatt told her of Murdoch's suggestion of O'Sullivan as a helper, to which Thatcher responded: "What a wonderful idea.
 That would be marvellous".
-On 6 November Thatcher told Wyatt that George Weidenfeld of publishers Weidenfeld and Nicolson had approached her about her memoirs but Wyatt warned her off him and advocated doing a deal with Murdoch.
+On 6 November Thatcher told Wyatt that George Weidenfeld of publishers Weidenfeld & Nicolson had approached her about her memoirs but Wyatt warned her off him and advocated doing a deal with Murdoch.
 Thatcher replied: "I would prefer to do it with Rupert because he has been so wonderful and supportive of me, even if I do it for a little less".
 On 11 December Wyatt recorded that Murdoch had visited Thatcher but that she had not made up her mind about what sort of book she would write and that she would not accept an advance on a book she had not started writing.
 Murdoch said she was the first author who he had heard would not do that.

 On 28 January 1991 Thatcher told Wyatt that she wanted to deal with Murdoch directly and did not really want an agent.
 However, by 23 March Wyatt was writing that Thatcher "seemed to be all over the shop now with her book" and he said to Murdoch that he thought she was going to do a deal with him but "Now she is apparently putting out tenders to publishers and agents".
 Murdoch replied: "Yes, it's Mark Thatcher, the son, who has taken charge of her affairs and she is doing everything he tells her.
 He has even got a Maxwell publisher (Macmillan of New York) on the list.
 When people talked about getting three to four million for her memoirs, Mark replied that he could get more than double that, eight to ten million.
 Good luck to him if he can but I don't think he will".
 On 26 April Wyatt was writing that Mark Thatcher "has fouled everything up with people who might help her write it and publishers and all the rest of it".
 On 9 May Wyatt was still despondent: "I am desperately worried about her.
 I feel that Mark has mucked up her chances of a quick, high-priced sale for her memoirs".